Elin24/PSPL/README.md

-# PSPL
+# Pixel-level self-paced learning for super-resolution
-The code of "Pixel-level self-paced learning for super-resolution" accepted  to ICASSP 2020
+This is the implementation of ICASSP 2020 paper "Pixel-level self-paced learning for super-resolution" (PSPL for short).

+## coming soon ...